• Skip to primary navigation

 Ingredients For Spinach Artichoke Pull-Apart Bread

-Using a bread knife, slice the loaf at a diagonal angle, making sure not to cut all the way through to the bottom.
+Using a bread knife, slice the loaf at a diagonal angle, avoiding cutting all the way through to the bottom.
 You want the bread to hold together when stuffing.
 Next, make diagonal cuts in the opposite direction.
-You will end up with a diamond-shaped pattern perfect for stuffing in the spinach artichoke dip.
+You will end up with a diamond-shaped pattern perfect for stuffing the spinach artichoke dip.

 Loaf of spinach artichoke stuffed bread.